kondanarasimha/kondanarasimha/README.md

 # KONDA NARASIMHA - FULLSTACK WEB DEVELOPER
 Welcome to my GitHub profile!
-I'm **Konda Narasimha**, a Full Stack Web Developer with a passion for crafting robust and user-friendly web applications, I have a keen interest in REST API development and enjoy building scalable and efficient APIs to power modern web applications.
+I'm **Konda Narasimha**, a Full Stack Web Developer with a passion for crafting robust and user-friendly web applications.
+I have a keen interest in REST API development and enjoy building scalable and efficient APIs to power modern web applications.

 ## TECHSTACKS
 ### Languages- HTML, CSS, JavaScript